-4. In contrast with frozen embryo adoption, there are not complicated or perilous legal issues surrounding the use of the embryos.
-As intended parents, you are the legal guardians of the child and listed as so on the birth certificate.
+4. In contrast with frozen embryo adoption, there are no complicated or perilous legal issues surrounding the use of the embryos.
+As intended parents, you are the legal guardians of the child and are listed as so on the birth certificate.

 Traditional adoption and using donated embryos are both admirable ways of raising a child that may have no genetic link to you.
-Whether donor embryos are being used for an adoption or donation cycle, the recipient mother has the ability to carry and deliver the child, acting as both the adoptive mother and surrogate mother, and maintaining control over the prenatal environment of the baby.
+Whether donor embryos are being used for an adoption or donation cycle, the recipient mother can carry and deliver the child, acting as both the adoptive mother and surrogate mother, and maintaining control over the prenatal environment of the baby.

 One of the most important parts of the IVF process is researching all options to make an informed decision on which treatment program is best for you.
 Since our establishment in 2012, we have helped many families who were initially seeking an embryo adoption agency.